Food Tank: London Climate Action Week Programming

+SXSW Programming

+In 2026, Food Tank hosted its 7th Annual “All Things Food” Official SXSW Summit, a day of immersive programming at the Barr Mansion in East Austin featuring the debut of Food Tank’s Short Film Festival, live music, workshops, and “Voices of Female Farmers: A Love Story,” an evening of live storytelling and reception celebrating women shaping the future of farming and food culture.

+The free event drew approximately 2,500 rotating attendees throughout the day and covered topics like urban food policy, climate-resilient agriculture, culture, media, and community storytelling.
+It was held in partnership with Huston-Tillotson University, SXSW, the City of Austin, and Organic Valley.
+More than 50 speakers and participants included Chef Adrian Lipscomb, executive director of the Muloma Heritage Center; Jason Buechel and Cathy Strange of Whole Foods Market; filmmaker and farmer John Chester of FarmLore Films; Michelle Hughes, executive director of the National Young Farmers Coalition; Elle Gadient, farmer advocate and communications manager for Niman Ranch; Karen Bassarab of the Johns Hopkins Center for a Livable Future; Hayley and Stephanie Painter, the co-founders of Painterland Sisters Yogurt; Paul Greive, farmer and founder of Pasturebird, and more.

 Advocacy

 Food Tank convened an official listening session in the lead-up to the White House Conference on Hunger, Nutrition and Health in 2022.
 The session explored the theme "Dismantling Silos to Strengthen Nutrition and Food Security Research" and key takeaways were compiled into a formal report for the White House's consideration as they develop a strategy to end hunger, increase healthy eating and physical activity, and eliminate disparities.

 Food Tank joined a coalition of non-governmental organizations and institutions including the Harvard Law School Food Law and Policy Clinic, WeightWatchers International Inc., Grubhub and the Natural Resources Defense Council to help build bipartisan support for the Food Donation Improvement Act, which was signed into law in January 2023.
 Food Tank's efforts included convening an event on Capitol Hill in partnership with WW, Bread for the World, the Harvard Law School Food Law and Policy Clinic (FLPC), and The Healthy Living Coalition where lawmakers, policy experts, and advocates fighting food waste called on Congress to pass the legislation.

+In 2025, Food Tank convened a Capitol Hill luncheon titled “Eating Ourselves Sick?
+Ultraprocessed Foods and US Health Policy” to discuss bipartisan consensus on removing ultra-processed foods from the U.S. food supply.
+Speakers included Dariush Mozaffarian, the director of the Food is Medicine Institute; Kyle Diamantas, the deputy commissioner for human foods at the Food and Drug Administration; Jay Bhattacharya, director of the National Institutes of Health; Robert Paarlberg, an adjunct professor of public policy at the Harvard Kennedy School and emeritus professor of political science at Wellesley College; Sen. Roger Marshall, R-Kan.; and Rep. Shri Thanedar, D-Mich.

+At the event, cosponsored by the Tufts University Food is Medicine Institute and Food Tank, Rep. Shri Thandehar, D-Mich., said, “Congress needs to act on ultra-processed foods in a bipartisan way.”